top of page

 Girls: Class leotard, footless tights, bare feet

-Boys: Class T-shirt and tights, or black unitard, bare feet
+Boys: Class uniform or black unitard, bare feet

 Hair, Jewelry, & Warm-ups